Fast and Easy Gluten Free Gravy

 Easy Apple Sauté

-This Easy Apple Sauté is a favorite at our house.
+This Easy Apple Sauté is a favorite of mine.
 It makes a great breakfast accompaniment to oatmeal or pancakes.
 Do you ever have a side of fruit with dinner instead of a veggie, just to change things up?
 Apples go well with any pork dish or BBQ meal.
 And if you like, this basic recipe can stand in as a light dessert without all the extra fat and carbs.
 Best of all, it’s ready in 5 minutes, no baking!

 Ingredients: